r4victor/tenthousandmeters/content/blog/python_bts_13.md

 Faster CPython focuses on single-threaded performance.
 The team has no plans to change or remove the GIL.
 Nevertheless, if the project succeeds, one of the Python's major pain points will be fixed, and the GIL question may become more relevant than ever.

 If you want to study the GIL in more detail, you should read the source code.
 The [`Python/ceval_gil.h`](https://github.com/python/cpython/blob/3.9/Python/ceval_gil.h) file is a perfect place to start.
-I found this piece of CPython codebase a bit convoluted, so I wrote the following bonus chapter to help you with this venture.
+To help you with this venture, I wrote the following bonus section.

 ## The implementation details of the GIL *